SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 Abuse from the past or self-inflicted abuse

-Should a disclosure be made about historical abuse (to a church volunteer for example), this should be passed on to the relevant staff member with responsibility for that individual and logged as either a Safeguarding disclosure or an Incident / Cause for concern – depending on the severity.
+Should a disclosure be made about historical abuse this should be passed on to the relevant staff member with responsibility for that individual and logged as either a Safeguarding disclosure or an Incident / Cause for concern – depending on the severity.
 After discussion with line management a decision will be made as to whether this information is passed on to the appropriate authority.
 It is largely dependent on whether the victim has informed anyone already and whether the perpetrator may still be abusing others.
 Historical abuse can also be passed on to the non-emergency police on 101 as anonymous intelligence if this is deemed an appropriate response.
 This is helpful to police if any other people also report about the same individual.

 There are differing opinions as to whether abuse done to oneself is a safeguarding issue (note that ‘self-neglect’ has now been added as a category of abuse).
 We can all be guilty of not looking after ourselves properly, so it is difficult to put safeguards around this topic.
 However, please see below for guidance on two of the most common issues we may come across:

 2) Any attempts at suicide, or serious thoughts about suicide should be passed on to relevant mental health teams.
-Should church volunteers be first to the scene, they should not hesitate in getting emergency help if required.
-If in doubt, encouraging the tenant to visit the local Accident & Emergency department may be good practice.
+Should volunteers be first to the scene, they should not hesitate in getting emergency help if required.
+If in doubt, encouraging the individual to visit the local Accident & Emergency department may be good practice.
 Especially if they have overdosed or hurt themselves badly.
 Try not to leave them alone until you believe they are safe.
 Inform the relevant Service Manager as soon as possible who will inform the safeguarding lead if this is deemed necessary.

 Local Authorities have been designated as the lead agencies with responsibility for co-ordinating a response to allegations or concerns of abuse.